Official websites use .gov

 Course Syllabus: https://apps.usfa.fema.gov/ax/syll/syllabus_r0790.pdf PDF 761KB

-Applicants who are not employed full time in the fire investigation field may be eligible.
-Applicants must submit a detailed letter from the chief of the department attesting to their position, duties and responsibilities as related to fire investigation and involvement with the prosecution of state arson laws, including responsibilities to testify in court.
+Applicants must submit a detailed letter from the chief of the department, attesting to their position, duties, and responsibilities as related to fire investigation and the involvement with the prosecution of federal, state, or tribal arson laws, including responsibilities to testify in court.
+The letter must also attest that the applicant has met the experience (full or part-time) and fire scenes criteria listed above.

 Incident Command System (ICS)-100-level and ICS-200-level training.
-Preferred courses are Q462 and Q463 available through NFA Online.
+Preferred courses are Q0462 and Q0463 available through NFA Online.
 Chief's signature on the application attests that the applicant has completed this required training.

 Applicants must meet ONE of the following SECTIONS: